Green, Johnson lead No. 15 Auburn past George Mason, 70-52 - WHIZ News

 George Mason: Opened a season on the road for the first time since 2008. … Got outrebounded 48-37. … Beat Maryland and Georgia on the road last season but couldn’t overcome another Power Five team.

-Auburn: Shot just 4 of 25 on 3-pointers (16%), including Johnson’s 2-of-9 performance. … The Tigers have won all nine openers under Pearl.
+Auburn: The Tigers have won all nine openers under Pearl.
 They’ve won 39 straight non-conference games at home.

 UP NEXT